 Candidates understand that their contribution is voluntary.

 All art mediums are permissible (including original photographs), however, vector designs are preferred for easy screening.

-The artist's signature must accompany the graphic in small font.
+The artist's signature must accompany the graphic in a small font.

-Artists must submit an original 100 to 200 word essay or statement that further develops their idea on the theme of "No Justice, No Peace".
+Artists must submit an original short essay or statement that further develops the idea behind their design.

 Project Poke reserves the right to work with the artist to change the artwork if needed to better suit the purpose of the restaurant's work uniform.

-Please send any questions and your submission to with "Project Human Compass" in the subject line.
+Please send any questions and your submission to with "The Wall POV Project" in the subject line.